admc/fresh-runme/README.md

 # runme fresh project

-A demo project to show off how to use runme
+A demo project to show off how to use runme with a deno fresh project.

-## Start the project locally
+## Run the project locally

 ```sh
 deno task start